Analysis | What we know about David Perdue’s stock trades

 The suspicious stock trades

-Perdue was among a handful of senators who were briefed this spring about the coronavirus and then bought stock in businesses that stood to benefit from a pandemic, like Pfizer.
-Loeffler was one of the more prominent traders who drew attention; at the time Perdue’s trades were less scrutinized.
-(Sen. Richard Burr (R-N.C.) is actually still under investigation by the Justice Department for his trades.)
+This January, some senators attended a classified briefing this spring about the coronavirus.
+Loeffler was one of them, and her stock trades afterward drew prominent attention.
+Perdue did not attend that briefing, but he, too, bought stock in businesses that stood to benefit from a pandemic, such as Pfizer.
+(Sen. Richard Burr [R-N.C.] is still under investigation by the Justice Department for his trades.)

 Both Perdue and Loeffler said they didn’t do anything wrong.
 Loeffler said her trades were made by an investment firm.
 Perdue said most of his investments were made by an independent adviser, though the Associated Press recently noted he still could have told that adviser what to buy and sell.

 The Justice Department closed its look into Perdue’s coronavirus-related stock trades, as it did Loeffler’s.
-But with Perdue they found something else to review: His sale of more than $1 million in stock in January from an Atlanta financial company he previously sat on the board for, weeks before that CEO stepped down and the stock price plummeted.
+But with Perdue they found something else to review: his sale of more than $1 million in stock in January from an Atlanta financial company for which he previously sat on the board, weeks before that CEO stepped down and the stock price plummeted.

-He bought the stock back at a low price and it has since quadrupled, reports the AP.
+Perdue bought the stock back at a low price, and it has since quadrupled, reports the AP.
 Shortly before Perdue sold his stock in this company, Cardlytics, the New York Times reports that investigators found an email from the CEO to Perdue that mentioned “the upcoming change’” in the company.
 When Perdue replied he didn’t know what change he was talking about, the CEO later responded he had sent the email to the wrong David.
 Perdue still told his financial adviser to sell the stock, the Times reports.

-Other senators put their stock holdings in blind trusts to avoid even the appearance of a conflict of interest, though they don’t have to.
-(It’s only illegal to trade based on information they receive as senators that the rest of us don’t have.)
-Perdue said in May he would divest from his holdings after scrutiny over his coronavirus related buys.
+A handful of senators put their stock holdings in blind trusts to avoid even the appearance of a conflict of interest, though they don’t have to.
+Some top Senate Republicans have said they just don’t own stock at all to avoid a conflict of interest.
+(It’s illegal to trade based on information they receive as senators that the rest of us don’t have.)
+Perdue said in May he would divest from his holdings after scrutiny over his coronavirus-related buys.

 New reporting after the election, first from the Daily Beast and then confirmed by the Times, found more eyebrow-raising trades from Perdue.
 In 2019, he became chair of a subcommittee that oversees the Navy.
-Right before that, he bought stock in a contractor that works with the Navy that ultimately benefited from legislation Perdue worked on.
+Right before that, he bought stock in a contractor that works with the Navy that ultimately benefited from legislation on which Perdue worked.

 The legal bottom line

 Perdue is not in legal jeopardy.
-Some of his trades were suspicious enough to prompt investigators’ attention at the Justice Department this spring and for FBI agents to interview him, reports the Times.
-But not enough to press charges.
+Some of his trades were suspicious enough to prompt investigators’ attention at the Justice Department this spring and for FBI agents to interview him, reports the Times — but not enough to press charges.
 The Justice Department closed the case this summer.

 “Senator Perdue has always followed the law,” a spokesman for Perdue’s campaign, John Burke, told the Times.